dotnet-presentations/dotnet-maui-workshop/Part 5 - CollectionView/README.md

 ![Android emulator with pull to refresh enabled](../Art/PullToRefresh.PNG)

+> Important Note: If you are on iOS there currently is a bug which makes the UI look incorrect.
+It is recommended to remove the RefreshView when testing on iOS for the rest of the workshop.

 ## Layout

 `CollectionView` will automatically layout items in a vertical stack layout.
 There are several built in `ItemsLayout` that can be used.
 Let's explore.